 The extent of bullying can include emotional and / or physical harm to such a degree that it constitutes significant harm due to the extent to which it affects the health or development of the child subject to the bullying behaviour.
-Bullying may also be within digital or ICT based environments, sometimes known as 'cyber-bullying' and may include 'Sexting', which must be treated as seriously as any other form of bullying and dealt with accordingly.
+Bullying may also be within digital or ICT based environments, sometimes known as 'Cyber-Bullying' and may include 'Sexting', which must be treated as seriously as any other form of bullying and dealt with accordingly.
 It must be noted that bullying may also constitute criminal behaviour and therefore certain instances of bullying may need to be reported to the police.

 Please refer to our separate Anti-Bullying Policy and Acceptable Use of Digital Technologies Policy for further information.
+Also (UKCIS) Guidance: Sexting in Schools and Colleges, responding to Incidents and Safeguarding Young People (2017).

-Domestic Violence
+Domestic Abuse